-sults in today's taught pairing of This trend is at once liberating and disorienting.
-Traditional signifiers of our presence in gamespace are being co-opted by ordinary or habitat) of each forming a par- life.
-For example, Google Glass ticularly energetic symbiotic cou- promises a future in which we acin net-space.
-Game-like incentives prompt us track everything and modify our behaviors accordas the always-optimizable second-self; we become beholden to the algorithmic efficiency s/he is programmed to desire.
+This trend is at once liberating and disorienting.
+Traditional signifiers of our presence in gamespace are being co-opted by ordinary life.
+For example, Google Glass promises a future in which we access information through headsin net-space.
+Game-like incentives prompt us track everything and modify our behaviors accordingly.
+We begin to view ourselves as the always-optimizable second-self; we become beholden to the algorithmic efficiency s/he is programmed to desire.
 Every second not devoted to productivity becomes wasted and every aspect of our lives becomes defined by its productive value.

-LOGIC THE Through cheating, creative producers - acting within gamic space - are able to critique these codifications by revealing their algorithmic fallacies.
+THE LOGIC Through cheating, creative producers - acting within gamic space - are able to critique these codifications by revealing their algorithmic fallacies.
 Huizinga makes a distinction between the spoil-sport and the cheat.
 While the spoil-sport rejects the framework of play, the cheat accepts, but reinterprets the rules.
 The cheat might deconstruct, but does not destroy gamespace (11).

 Average players are content to navigate gamespace as intended by the algorithm (rule-set).
 However, some players (cheaters) prefer to interrogate the algorithm, these players co-opt the interface to discover meta-truths within the imposed logic; this is the critical space inhabited by Pham and Jamieson.
-Tinder is intended to be while the external (ordinary life) objective might be to find love, the internal objective of the game is to collect matches.
+Tinder is intended to be a tool to optimize the dating process.
+However, Pham and Jamie-MIGHT BE A CHICKEN. son -- by approaching Tinder as while the external (ordinary life) objective might be to find love, the internal objective of the game is to collect matches.
 The absurdity of the number of matches they were each able to acquire reveals the disparity between these two objectives.
 Furthermore, the process by which they cheated reveals something further about ourselves, our trust in the system itself.
 Users, seeing the modified profile images, dutifully "swiped right," revealing themselves as average players.

 It is both the purview and the responsibility of the philosopher/ artist to be more than an average player.
 However, as elucidated by Pham and Jamieson, this act is not restricted to artists, but has become a staple component of participatory culture.
-"Uber-users," who thrive within the slippage between gamespace and gamic space, are forming a new are expressive of particular political commitments or that mediate transactions in politically charged ways."
+"Uber-users," who thrive within the slippage between gamespace and gamic space, are forming a new cal commitments or that mediate transactions in politically charged ways."
 (Howe and Nissenbaum, 2006, 2009)